Pictures of a Fleeting World |

 There are some key pictures which crop up regularly in your work, for example that of the children in the Chinese kindergarten who are throwing things at posters of the gang of four.
 You use this picture almost as if it was universal although you made it yourself.
 Does the significance of this picture change as time goes by?

-There’s also always been the intellectuals that have been tortured and murdered in China.
+There have also always been the intellectuals who have been tortured and murdered in China.

 I wasn’t able to grasp the full dimension of that at the time –Mao a greater mass-murderer than Stalin.
 China was merely considered exotic beforehand.
 And I also had no idea that such terrible things were happening in Tibet at the time.
 Only twelve years later did I become fully acquainted with the Tibetan situation through doing the camera work for a film there.
 And aspects of this political suppression in Tibet flow into the project too.
 These political themes – and their pictures – have influenced my biography, have pursued me.
 Photos such as of the gang of four picture have become like a point of orientation that always bring me back to earth and make me think about the stations of my life.